 - Must be making satisfactory academic progress (as defined by school)

 Federal Methodology is the formula created and used by Congress to determine the family Expected Family Contribution (EFC) based on the information you report on the FAFSA.
-The EFC is the number that’s used to determine your eligibility for federal student aid.
+The EFC number is used to determine your eligibility for federal student aid.
 To be eligible for the Pell Grant, your EFC must be below a certain number, which may vary from year to year.
 Your EFC will appear on your Student Aid Report (SAR) or your Electronic Student Aid Report (ESAR).

 The FSA ID/Password is an electronic access code number that serves as your identifier and signature.
 You can create this at the Create a New FSA ID/Password Web page.